01binary/zeroweb/src/articles/kalman-filter.md

 ## covariance transition

-Since Kalman filter estimates are random variables represented by mean and variance, anything that we do to the estimate must also be reflected in its uncertainty.
+Since Kalman filter estimates are random variables represented by mean and variance, anything that we do to the mean of the estimate must also be reflected in its uncertainty.

 Earlier we corrected the estimate uncertainty by the same amount (`K`) used to correct the estimate: